True Blue (2001 film)

 True Blue is a 2001 American crime thriller film written and directed by J.S.
 Cardone and starring Tom Berenger, Lori Heuring, and Pamela Gidley.

 Plot summary

 New York Police Officer Rembrandt "Remy" Macy (Berenger) investigates a murder which began by the discovery of a disembodied hand.
-After the victim is identified, the victim's ex-flatmate Nikki (Heuring) becomes scared that she may be in danger and stays at Macy's place until they can get to the bottom of the situation.
+After the victim is identified, the victim's ex-roommate, Nikki (Heuring) becomes scared that she may be in danger and stays at Macy's place until they can get to the bottom of the situation.
 After accidentally seeing her near-naked, he finds himself starting to become attracted to her and she is able to seduce him.
 As he investigates clue after clue, he finds out that a large conspiracy is in play involving some of the most powerful leaders in New York City, Chinese Triads and possibly Nikki herself.